jwwolfe/soldbyjoelwolfe.com/posts/14-collins.md

 ## Collins

 If you cross a sour and a highball, you get a Collins.
 It uses a familiar pattern for sour drinks and tops it with carbonated water, making for a refreshing summer drink.
 Like sours, mixing and matching liquors and citrus fruits makes a 'close enough' variant which may or may not have its own name.
+Tom Collins is the most popular, made with gin.

+I like this drink, but I don't make it much.

 ### Ingredients